Code-Institute-Submissions/TheMonkees-4/README.md

 ### Existing Features

+##### Index
+Index.html displays fullscreen landing graphic and after clicking it you can see the rest of the page in iframe.

 ##### Media
-Allows users to play. stop and navigate mp3 songs and mp4 videos by using HTML5 <audio> and <video> widgets.
+Allows users to play. stop and navigate mp3 songs and mp4 videos by using HTML5 audio and video widgets.

 ##### Photos
-Allows users to scroll through ga;;ery and to open images in a new window by simply clicking on them
+Allows users to scroll through gallery and to open images in a new window by simply clicking on them

 ##### Book Us
 Allows users to book an event, by having them fill out the contact form.